 - 5.1 The Glasgow City Integration Joint Board has a system of internal control designed to manage risk to a reasonable level.
-Internal controls cannot eliminate the risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness. - 5.2 Based on the audit work undertaken, the assurances provided and the systems in place, it is my opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the governance and control environment which operated during 2016/17.
+Internal controls cannot eliminate the risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness. - 5.2 Based on the audit work undertaken, the assurances provided by the Chief Officers of the Integration Joint Board, Executive Directors of Glasgow City Council Services, and the Senior Management Teams of services within NHS Greater Glasgow and Clyde, and excluding the issues noted above, it is our opinion that reasonable assurance can be placed upon the control environment which operated during 2017/18.